top of page

 Application Period Open.

-We will work with Pacific Lutheran University to host the next class, from January 21st-March 25th 2023.
+The Health Ministries Network Foundations in Health Ministry Course Application period is open!
+The next course begins on September 23rd and concludes on November 18th, 2023.
 The course includes optional weekly online curriculum and monthly Zoom webinars, to support instruction and introduce students to a welcoming health ministry community.

 The Foundations Course is open to all religions, faiths and beliefs.
 Nurses and health ministers serving underserved communities are encouraged to apply for scholarships if they are serving in Whatcom, Skagit, San Juan or Island Counties.
 Students are also encouraged to ask their faith community to consider supporting their course tuition.

-Please see course The cost of the course is $520 for contact hours and $220 for a Health Ministry Certificate.
+Please see course The cost of the course is $375.

 Application